 Testing Center contact information: (810) 989-5555 or email@example.com

 2017 testing dates TBA

-Note: Radiologic technology applicants are allowed to take only one HESI test per year.
-The most recent HESI results are final and are used in the pre-admission scoring.
+Note: Radiologic technology applicants are allowed to take the HESI test twice per year.
+The highest composite score is used in the pre-admission scoring.
 Radiologic Technology HESI testers are eligible to "freeze" their HESI score for one year only.
-In addition, ADN HESI testers from December 2015/January 2016 that have decided to apply for the Radiologic Technology program by the Feb.
-15 deadline, may request to transfer their HESI score.
+In addition, ADN HESI testers that have decided to apply for the Radiologic Technology program by the Feb.
+15 deadline, may request to transfer their HESI score as long as it is in the same year.
 All requests to freeze or transfer HESI scores must be made in writing to the Radiologic Technology Department by Feb.
-15, 2016.
+15 deadline.
 No exceptions.

 Do I need an associates degree to be a radiologic technologist?

 Yes.
 A radiologic technology graduate needs to have an associates degree to take the National Registry exam.